1995 NBA Finals: Olajuwon v. O'Neal

-Although both centers played well, Olajuwon outscored O'Neal in every game of the series and became one of the few players in NBA history to score at least 30 points in every game of an NBA Finals series:
+Although both centers played well, Olajuwon outscored O'Neal in every game of the series and became one of the few players in NBA history to score at least 30 points in every game of an NBA Finals series.
+O'Neal later acknowledged that this loss was crucial for his development, noting that Olajuwon was the only center he could not intimidate with his size and athleticism.